04 Apr

 Tax May Not Be Efficient

 Limited companies are generally considered to be more tax-efficient than sole traders.
 A limited company director has greater leeway to avoid taxes and increase profits.
 A single trader, on the other hand, has less freedom to work around the tax system.
-A sole trader’s personal allowance is £12,570 (2022/23), after which they must pay tax on any additional income at the following rates:
+A sole trader’s allowance is ยฃ12,570 (2022/23), after which they must pay tax on any additional income at the following rates:

 2022/23 Income Tax In England, Wales, And Northern Ireland